 Who should consider regular testicular exams?

-- Smith RA, et al. Cancer screening in the United States, 2011: A review of current American Cancer Society guidelines and issues in cancer screening.
+- Smith RA, et al. Cancer Screening in the United States, 2014: A review of current American Cancer Society guidelines and current issues in cancer screening.
 CA: A Cancer Journal for Clinicians.
-2011;61:8.
+2014;64:30.

 - Screening for testicular cancer.
 Rockville, Md.: U.S. Preventive Services Task Force. http://www.uspreventiveservicestaskforce.org/uspstf/uspstest.htm.
 Accessed June 19, 2014.